 - 5. The period of availability for federal grant funds for the purpose of liquidation of outstanding obligations made on or before the ending date of the federal project period extended 90 days beyond the federal project period ending date or as specified in a program regulation, in accordance with provisions in Office of Management and Budget (OMB) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards Section 200.343 Closeout. - 6.
+Deweyville Independent School District does not record indirect costs for any of its Federal Programs. - 7.
 A reconciliation of Federal Revenue reported on Exhibit C-3 to Federal Revenue reported on the Schedule of Expenditures of Federal Awards (Exhibit K-1) follows:

-Federal Revenue Reported on Exhibit K-1 \$ 1,514,697 Medicaid Revenue 73,371 Federal Revenue Reported on Exhibit C-3 \$ 1,588,068
+Federal Revenue Reported on Exhibit K-1 958,194 SHARS Medicaid Revenue 170,532 Federal Revenue Reported on Exhibit C-3 \$ 1,128,726